anuragsanadi43/qr-register-app/README.md

 This should start the project at port 3000.

-navigate to "localhost:3000/session/ you can enter any name here for example 'Oracle' "
+navigate to "localhost:3000/session/...any name here ..... you can enter any name here for example 'Oracle' "

 This should open up the sign-in page.
 I have not added any functionality to this page yet.